bardhh/cbfkit/README.md

 - **Generalized Framework:** Supports the design of CBFs for various robotic systems operating in both deterministic and stochastic settings.
 - **ROS Integration:** Seamlessly connects with ROS2, enabling multi-robot applications, environment and map encoding, and integration with motion planning algorithms.
 - **Diverse CBF Options:** Provides a variety of CBF formulations and algorithms to address different control scenarios.
 - **Model-based and Model-free Control:** Accommodates both model-based control strategies using system dynamics and model-free control approaches.
+Model-free algorithms to be added soon.
 - **Safety Guarantee:** CBFs provide mathematically rigorous guarantees of safety by ensuring the system remains within a defined safe operating region.
 - **Flexibility:** Allows users to specify custom safety constraints and barrier functions to tailor the control behavior to specific needs.
+- **Multi-layer architecure** Allows seamless integration of planners, nominal controller and safety filter controllers.
 - **Efficiency:** Leverages JAX for efficient automatic differentiation and jaxopt for fast quadratic program (QP) solving, enabling real-time control applications.
 - **Code Generation:** Simplifies model creation with automatic code generation for dynamics, controllers, and certificate functions.
 - **Usability:** Includes tutorials and examples for a smooth learning curve and rapid prototyping.